Hierarchical Long-Term Semantic Memory for LinkedIn's Hiring Agent

 read the original abstract

 Large Language Model (LLM) agents are increasingly used in real-world products, where personalized and context-aware user interactions are essential.
 A central enabler of such capabilities is the agent's long-term semantic memory system, which extracts implicit and explicit signals from noisy longitudinal behavioral data, stores them in a structured form, and supports low-latency retrieval.
-Building industrial-grade long-term memory for LLM agents raises five challenges: scalability, low-latency retrieval, privacy constraints, cross-domain generalizability, and observability.
+Building industrial-grade long-term memory for LLM agents raises five challenges: scalability, low-latency retrieval, privacy constraints, adaptability, and observability.
 We introduce the Hierarchical Long-Term Semantic Memory (HLTM) framework, which organizes textual data into a schema-aligned memory tree that captures semantic knowledge at multiple levels of granularity, enabling scalable ingestion, privacy-aware storage, low-latency retrieval, and transparent provenance; HLTM further incorporates an adaptation mechanism to generalize across diverse use cases.
-Extensive evaluations on LinkedIn's Hiring Assistant show that HLTM improves answer correctness and retrieval F1 significantly by more than 10%, while significantly advancing the Pareto frontier between query and indexing latency.
-HLTM has been deployed in LinkedIn's Hiring Assistant to power core personalization features in production hiring workflows.
+Extensive evaluations on LinkedIn's Hiring Assistant show that HLTM improves answer correctness by more than 5% and retrieval F1 by more than 10%, while significantly advancing the Pareto frontier between query and indexing latency.
+HLTM has been fully deployed in LinkedIn's Hiring Assistant to power core personalization features in production hiring workflows.

 Editorial analysis